TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning: Experiments

 \subsubsection{Baselines.}

-We choose six strong LLM-based methods as baselines for evaluating three table reasoning tasks\cite{zhao2024tapera, ye2023large}. \textbf{Tab-CoT}\cite{jin2023tab} proposes a method that prompts a large language model to generate a table that models a complex reasoning process in a structured, step-by-step manner. \textbf{PoTable}\cite{mao2024potable} employs a plan-then-execute two-stage framework, where an LLM first generates a complete, executable plan, which is then strictly followed by external tools to solve the tabular task. \textbf{Chain-of-Table}\cite{wang2024chain} introduces a paradigm centered on Evolving Tables, where the table is updated after each reasoning step and serves as the input for the subsequent operation, thus evolving throughout the reasoning chain. \textbf{TableLlama}\cite{zhang2023tablellama} fine-tunes the Llama 2 model on a diverse table-instruction dataset named TableInstruct, enabling it to handle complex table tasks without requiring a special model architecture. \textbf{TableGPT2}\cite{su2024tablegpt2} introduces an innovative semantic table encoder to capture table structure and content, and utilizes large-scale data for pre-training and fine-tuning to achieve deep understanding and processing of tabular data. \textbf{Table-R1}\cite{yang2025table} is a reasoning model trained specifically for table tasks using reinforcement learning with verifiable rewards, to enable effective inference-time scaling.
+We choose six strong LLM-based methods as baselines for evaluating three table reasoning tasks~\cite{zhao2024tapera, ye2023large}.
+Tab-CoT~\cite{jin2023tab} proposes a method that prompts a LLM to generate a table that models a complex reasoning process in a structured, step-by-step manner.
+PoTable~\cite{mao2024potable} employs a plan-then-execute two-stage framework, which is strictly followed by external tools to solve the tabular task.
+Chain-of-Table~\cite{wang2024chain} introduces a paradigm centered on evolving tables, where the table is updated after each reasoning step and serves as the input for the subsequent operation, thus evolving throughout the reasoning chain.
+TableLlama~\cite{zhang2023tablellama} fine-tunes the Llama 2 model on a diverse table-instruction dataset named TableInstruct, enabling it to handle complex table tasks without requiring a special model architecture.
+TableGPT2~\cite{su2024tablegpt2} introduces a semantic table encoder to capture table structure and content, and leverages pre-training and fine-tuning for deep tabular understanding.
+Table-R1~\cite{yang2025table} is a reasoning model trained specifically for table tasks using reinforcement learning with verifiable rewards, to enable effective inference-time scaling.